Skip to main contentSkip to navigation

 View on Google

-The multi-controller design complicates recovery.
-Each controller engine manages its own subset of NAND dies with independent FTL mapping.
-A firmware crash on one engine can leave its NAND dies in an inconsistent state while the other engines remain healthy.
-PC-3000 SSD must access each engine's NAND partition independently, reconstruct the per-engine FTL maps, and then merge them into a coherent logical address space.
-This is a labor-intensive process that requires understanding the 9400's internal NAND striping geometry.
+The dense channel architecture complicates recovery.
+The controller manages a large array of NAND dies with complex FTL mapping.
+A firmware crash or logic failure can leave the NAND in an inconsistent state.
+PC-3000 SSD must interface with the controller's diagnostic mode, read each channel's NAND in turn, rebuild the FTL maps, and merge them into a coherent logical address space.
+This is a labor-intensive process that requires understanding the 9400's internal NAND striping geometry across its 16 channels.

 AES-256 hardware encryption on the 9400 prevents chip-off as a fallback.
 The encryption keys are generated per-namespace and bound to the controller silicon.
 If the controller fails at the silicon level (not just firmware), recovery options depend on whether board-level repair can restore controller operation.
 We evaluate each 9400 individually and provide an honest assessment of recovery feasibility before any work begins.